 - Are there games and exercises to help with the review?

-- Are there quizzes and exams tests included to encourage study?
+- Are there quizzes and exam tests included to encourage study?

 Homeschool Spanish Curriculum Summary

-If the program includes these features than you have a great program for your child.
+If the program includes these features, then you have a great program for your child.
 Keep looking if the programs do not include these standards.
 There are plenty of curriculum packages that are perfect for homeschool students.